nrfconnect/sdk-nrf/doc/nrf/ug_gzll.rst

    :local:
    :depth: 2

-.. gzll_intro_start

-Gazell is a protocol for setting up a robust wireless link between a single Host and up to eight Devices in a star network topology.
-It is designed to minimize power consumption in power-sensitive wireless desktop products and is also suitable for a range of other wireless applications.

-.. gzll_intro_end

-To minimize the power consumption of the power-sensitive peripheral devices, Gazell uses the central hub (host side) with its more relaxed power constraints to keep the link open while the peripheral devices can sleep and save on power consumption.
+Gazell Link Layer minimizes the power consumption of the power-sensitive peripheral devices.
+Gazell uses the central hub (Host side) with its more relaxed power constraints to keep the link open while the peripheral devices can sleep and save on power consumption.
 A typical example of this is a wireless mouse communicating with a USB dongle that is inserted into a computer.

 Gazell provides a switching and synchronization scheme that reduces interference and provides wireless coexistence features, enabling high throughput and low latency.